Does Dry Skin Cause Acne? What Causes Dry Skin?

 Your skin may itch, and show signs of flaking or scaling.
 There may be patches of redness, or even areas of skin that look grey and ashy.
 In severe cases, you might even have deep cracks in the skin that bleed when irritated.
 Having dry skin isn’t fun, and while it’s a common condition, that doesn’t mean you have to simply live with it.

-The first step in treatment is determining the reasons behind your dry skin
+The first step in treatment is determining the reasons behind your dry skin, then treating this condition with soothing, moisturizing ingredients like BioClarity's revolutionary Floralux.

-Skin conditions are often hereditary, and if either of your parents struggle with dry skin, you’re more likely to deal with the same issue.
+Dry skin is often hereditary, like the cause of acne, and if either of your parents struggle with dry skin, you’re more likely to deal with the same issue.
 While you can’t control your genetics, there are daily habits that could be contributing to your dry skin.
 Learning which behaviors dry out the skin and circumventing these habits can help clear up dry, irritated patches.

 Consider Your Shower Habits